Wjozey/LSTM-Time-Series-Forecasting-v1/README.md

 # LSTM-Time-Series-Forecasting-v1

-LSTM forecasting with a sample sales dataset
+LSTM time series forecasting with a sample sales dataset